Hellas Verona FC: Derby with Chievo Verona

-The intercity fixtures against Chievo Verona are known as the "Derby della Scala".
-The name refers to the Scaligeri or della Scala aristocratic family, who were rulers of Verona during the Middle Ages and early Renaissance.
 In the season 2001–02, both Hellas Verona and the city rivals of Chievo Verona were playing in the Serie A. The first ever derby of Verona in Serie A took place on 18 November 2001, while both teams were ranked among the top four.
 The match was won by Hellas, 3–2.
 Chievo got revenge in the return match in spring 2002, winning 2–1.
 Verona thus became the fifth city in Italy, after Milan, Rome, Turin and Genoa to host a cross-town derby in Serie A.